arvindsinghtomar/idp-initiated-auth/IDP-Auth.md

 ![image](https://github.com/arvindsinghtomar/idp-initiated-auth/blob/master/img/ErrorInMataData.png)

 #### Followed This Link For Configuring outbound-SAML
-Followed all the steps in this link for configing outbound-saml
+Followed all the steps in this link for configuring outbound-saml

 https://www.gluu.org/docs/integrate/outbound-saml/